IronReign/threadsample/README.md

 ## Getting Help
 ### Nope - not from here
 We are a high school robotics team.
 We are not qualified to provide help with multi-threading apps on Android.
-We are just learning about this subject, so please refer your questions to more
+We are just learning about this subject, so please refer your questions to more experienced folks.
 ### User Documentation and Tutorials

 Again, the articles that reference this example are extensive and can be found here: